Kris (Deltarune): Chapter 2

+Chapter 3

 In Chapter 3, Kris and Susie awaken in the Dark World created from the fountain Kris had created the previous chapter.
 Ralsei joins the group shortly afterwards and informs Kris and Susie that the Darkners and Dark Worlds are illusory versions of objects and places in the Light World.
 The main trio are then brought into a game show by Tenna, a Darkner formed from Toriel's television, which has fallen into disuse.
 Afraid of becoming obsolete, Tenna holds Toriel hostage and manipulates the protagonists into playing his games.
 Tenna is eventually convinced to let her go, but is attacked at the last second by the Knight, who attempts to take Toriel.
 After defeating Kris, the Knight is also accosted by an officer named Undyne.
 The Knight kidnaps her, and she is brought to a shelter that is sealed with three codes.
 After Susie leaves, the door opens for Kris.

+Chapter 4

-In Chapter 4, while Kris and Susie are searching Noelle's house for one of the codes, Kris rips out their soul, later receiving a phone call instructing them to sabotage the search.
+In Chapter 4, while Kris and Susie are searching Noelle's house for one of the codes, Kris rips out their soul, later receiving a phone call seemingly instructing them to sabotage the search.
 After the meetup is interrupted by Carol Holiday, Noelle's mother, Kris and Susie head to the local church to see Toriel, where they find another Fountain.
 Reuniting with Ralsei and guided by Gerson Boom, a dead monster revived by the Fountain, they encounter the Knight multiple times across three Dark Worlds in the church.
 Eventually, the Knight opens a Fountain within the Dark World, creating a giant creature called a Titan, beings that would overrun the world during the Roaring.
 With Gerson's help, Kris and Susie defeat the Titan, and the duo return to Kris's house.
-After Susie leaves, Kris hears them outside and is about to climb out the window when a voice on the phone reminds them of a promise made.
+After Susie leaves, Kris removes the soul and starts to climb out their bedroom window, though the voice on their phone reminds Kris that they made an unspecified "promise".